nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5. Should work without an internet connection
 6. Should be reliable and bug free
 7. Stored data should be backwards compatible with older versions
-8. Stored data should be secure and only accessible by user
+8. User interface should be usable for beginners
-9. User interface should be usable for beginners
+9. Application should be usable by a single user

-*{More to be added}*
+10. Data should be stored locally and not use any database management system.

 ### Glossary